5 Costs of Owning a Home That You Need to Save for Today

 Insurance deductibles can range from as little as nothing to over five percent of your coverage.

 Look at your policy to determine how much you should save.
 Or if you’re still looking for insurance, make sure you find the best deals.
-Companies like Liberty Mutual and Lemonade offer great deals on their policies.
+Companies like Lemonade offer great deals on their policies.

 It’s important to note that homeowners insurance policies don’t allow you to make claims for things that simply wear out due to regular use.
 They only pay out if an insured event — such as a theft, fire, or hurricane — damages part of your home or belongings.
 An air conditioner that fails due to age or malfunction would not be covered.
 On the other hand, if lightning strikes your air conditioner, your insurance might cover you.